 3. Safety Precautions

-4. Preheat the Container
+4. Preheat the Container (Optional)

 Preheat the vapor chamber to an appropriate temperature, based on experience and tests.
-Don’t exceed a safe level (below 70 °C), to avoid the risk of bubbles developing on the prototype.
+Don’t exceed a safe level (below 70 °C) to avoid the risk of bubbles developing on the prototype.
 Ideally, the chamber should be maintained at your target temperature for the period of the process.
-And if possible this temperature and the timing of the process should be automated, for maximum consistency.
+And if possible, this temperature and the timing of the process should be automated, for maximum consistency.

 5. Vapor Exposure

-6. Seal the Container
+6. Seal and Monitor the Chamber

-8. Ventilation and Safety
+7. Ventilation and Purging

 9. Post-Process Cleaning